Sankalpa0011/AWS-Sagemaker-Build-And-Deploy-Model/README.md

 ---

-# SageMaker Model Building and Deployment
+# AWS SageMaker Model Building and Deployment
 ---

 This repository contains a Jupyter notebook that demonstrates how to build, train, and deploy a machine learning model using Amazon SageMaker.
 The notebook integrates multiple AWS services, such as Lambda, API Gateway, IAM, and S3, to create a complete end-to-end machine learning solution.